loanper/pioneers-hackathon-vertex/docs/MCP_SETUP.md

 1. **Get recent logs:**
 ```
-Query logs from mental-journal-dev Cloud Run job for the last hour
+Query logs from build-unicorn25par-4813 Cloud Run job for the last hour
 ```

 2. **Check costs:**
 ```
-Analyse costs for mental-journal-dev for the last 7 days
+Analyse costs for build-unicorn25par-4813 for the last 7 days
 ```

 3. **View permissions:**
 ```
-Get IAM policy for project mental-journal-dev
+Get IAM policy for project build-unicorn25par-4813
 ```

 ## Use Cases for Mental Journal